jwuphysics/galaxy-cnns/README.md

 ### Dependencies
 All analysis was performed inside the Jupyter notebooks using a Python3 environment.
-We use the verion 0.7.0 of the [fastai](https://github.com/fastai/fastai) machine learning framework built atop [Pytorch](https://pytorch.org/).
+We use version 0.7.0 of the [fastai](https://github.com/fastai/fastai) machine learning framework built atop [Pytorch](https://pytorch.org/).
 This can be installed by running the following:
 ```